EsraaAbuHana/reading-notes/read_14_b.md

-## For now I am focused on these four Project Ideas.
+## For now I have got these four Project Ideas.

 -  ***An application is directed for domestic or international tourists and citizens who looking for a small investment, to provide a reservation service for rent one room or more to stay inside the homes of citizens.***
 -  ***A web application that allows any client who wants to create a web application or something similar.
 The project is presented in stages and parts.
 Anyone specialized in the field of software development can book and accomplish a task for a sum of money.***